ytnobody/Nephia-Plugin-PocketIO/README.md

 # NAME

-Nephia::Plugin::PocketIO - Nephia plugin that provides DSL for using PocketIO
+PrimalNephia::Plugin::PocketIO - PrimalNephia plugin that provides DSL for using PocketIO

 # SYNOPSIS

 Your app class ...

     package MyApp;
-    use Nephia plugins => ['PocketIO'];
+    use PrimalNephia plugins => ['PocketIO'];

     path '/' => sub {